Soul Ties in the Bible Explained

 As soon as he had finished speaking to Saul, the soul of Jonathan was knit to the soul of David, and Jonathan loved him as his own soul.” – 1 Samuel 18:1

-The scriptures speak of David and Jonathan’s “soul tie” as an exemplification of a great friendship.
 Jonathan took tremendous measures to keep David safe from his father, King Saul, and David cared for Jonathan’s children long after he died.

 Perhaps this goes to prove that what we call a soul tie is not confined to romantic relationships between a man and a woman.
-Theirs was a brotherly love – one that deeply cares for one another.
-It was undoubtedly blessed by the Holy Spirit as it helped fulfill God’s purpose in David’s life.

-Bible scholars claim it was among the greatest friendships in the Scripture.
-There was loyalty as Jonathan remained loyal to David despite having his life threatened.
-The deep connection these two men shared defied the odds.
+There was loyalty as Jonathan remained loyal to David despite his life being threatened.

-Jonathan, being the son of King Saul, should have felt threatened by David and David’s rivalry with his father as it may affect his succession to the throne.
-Yet he did not.
-In this world, where most people are inclined to go the extra mile to gain wealth and material possessions, Jonathan went the other way.
-He kept his covenant with his friend David.
+Jonathan, the son of King Saul, should have felt threatened by David and David’s rivalry with his father, as it may have affected his succession to the throne.

 Shechem and Dinah